Nivdc/PBET/README.md

 # PDFBookmarkII

 A(nother) tool for edit bookmarks in PDF file.
-But this one support OCR feature.(YeahYeahYeah~)
+But this one support OCR feature.(Oh, Yeah~)
-However, you must first install tesseract to use the OCR feature.(NoNoNo~)
+However, you must first install tesseract to use the OCR feature.(Oh, No~)

 ## Screenshot
 ![](./screenshot.png)